Raisa (singer): 2010–2013: Early success with debut album

 Raisa started gaining recognition with her single "Serba Salah".
-The song led her to gain popularity in Indonesian music industry.
-She then won an award in Indonesian Music Awards for Best of the Best Newcomer category.
+The song led her to gain popularity in the Indonesian music industry.
+She then won an award in the Indonesian Music Awards for Best of the Best Newcomer category.

 Her debut album, Raisa, was produced and released in 2011 by Solid Records and Universal Music Indonesia.
 The album was supported by the young musicians who collaborated as producers: Asta Andoko (RAN), Ramadhan Handy (Soulvibe), and Adrianto Ario Seto (Soulvibe).
 Nanda Oka and Asta Andoko are Executive Producers of Solid Records.

 2013–2015: Heart To Heart and Indonesian Idol

 Raisa launched her second album, titled Heart to Heart on 27 November 2013.
 The album featured two singles "Bye-Bye" and "Pemeran Utama".
-She also performed a concert "Heart to Heart Showcase: Happy (Raisa's version)", targeted for the media and 300 of 'YourRaisa' fans that had been previously selected by pre-ordering the Raisa box set online.
+She also performed a concert "Heart to Heart Showcase: Happy (Raisa's version)", targeted at the media and 300 of 'YourRaisa' fans that had been previously selected by pre-ordering the Raisa box set online.

 On 25 August 2013, she opened Metallica's concert in Jakarta with Indonesian rock/metal band Seringai, performing Indonesia's national anthem "Indonesia Raya".

 In 2014, Raisa was appointed as a guest judge for a television talent show: Indonesian Idol Season 8.
 At first, she was a guest judge but later became permanently involved.
 In February 2015, Walt Disney Pictures selected Raisa to sing the soundtrack "A Dream Is a Wish Your Heart Makes" translated to the Indonesian version "Mimpi adalah Harapan Hati" for a Disney remake of Cinderella.

 2015–present: Handmade and The Voice Indonesia

-In 2015, Raisa collaborated with singer Afgan for soundtrack film London Love Story, titled "Percayalah".
-She released her third studio album Handmade in 2016 under label Juni Records and produced two singles "Jatuh Hati" and "Kali Kedua".
+In 2015, Raisa collaborated with singer Afgan for the soundtrack film London Love Story, titled "Percayalah".
+She released her third studio album Handmade in 2016 under the label Juni Records and produced two singles "Jatuh Hati" and "Kali Kedua".

 In April 2016, Raisa performed a concert "Handmade Showcase" which was held on Ciputra Artpreneur.
-She is currently preparing to perform in tours in major Indonesian cities: "Handmade Tour" which will begin on August until September.
+She is currently preparing to perform in tours in major Indonesian cities: "Handmade Tour" which will begin in August until September.

-In June 2016, Raisa was a guest star for the Grand Final of The Voice Indonesia Season 2 where she performed a song "Cahaya Cantik Harimu".
+In June 2016, Raisa was a guest star for the Grand Final of The Voice Indonesia Season 2 where she performed the song "Cahaya Cantik Harimu".
 Raisa was appointed as a guest star at the Peabo Bryson' Live in Concert – Celebrating 40 Years of Magic in The Hall, Senayan City.
-In that occasion, she performed a duet "Beauty and the Beast" and "A Whole New World" with him.
+On that occasion, she performed a duet "Beauty and the Beast" and "A Whole New World" with him.

 Personal life

-Raisa Andriana married Australian-born Indonesian actor Hamish Daud on Sunday, 3 September 2017.
+Raisa Andriana married Australian actor Hamish Daud on Sunday, 3 September 2017.

+In 12 February 2019, they had their first child, a daughter.
+The couple named their daughter Zalina Raine Wyllie.

+Raisa has officially filed for divorce from Hamish Daud after being married since September 2017.
+Their first divorce hearing is scheduled for November 3, 2025.